wix/cli-app-templates/shipping-rates/README.md

 The development environment is set up for hot reloading, so any changes you make to your code will be reflected in the browser.

->**Note:** You won't be able to test service plugin extensions in your local development environment before building your app and creating a version.
+>**Note:** You won't be able to test service plugin extensions in your local development environment before building your app and releasing a version.
 (See the testing steps below.)

 ### Testing steps

-Before testing your app, you must [build and create a version](https://dev.wix.com/docs/build-apps/develop-your-app/frameworks/wix-cli/app-development/build-and-deploy-an-app-with-the-cli).
+Before testing your app, you must [build and release a version](https://dev.wix.com/docs/build-apps/develop-your-app/frameworks/wix-cli/app-development/build-and-deploy-an-app-with-the-cli).

-> **Note:** After creating a version, you can use the [`logs`](https://dev.wix.com/docs/build-apps/develop-your-app/frameworks/wix-cli/app-development/cli-command-reference#logs) command to view logs from the backend API and the service plugins.
+> **Note:** After releasing a version, you can use the [`logs`](https://dev.wix.com/docs/build-apps/develop-your-app/frameworks/wix-cli/app-development/cli-command-reference#logs) command to view logs from the backend API and the service plugins.
 >
 >```bash
 > npm run logs –version <version number>